Opel-RAK: Rocket-powered land vehicles

 Opel as heir and director of the Opel company made the respective factory and testing track resources in Rüsselsheim, Germany, available for their program.
 The three men began their experiments using a standard Opel automobile.
 Von Opel wanted to be the test driver, but Sander and Valier talked him out of it.
 If something happened to him, they were convinced, all resources from the Opel company backing would be stopped.
 A regular Opel test driver, Kurt C. Volkhart, was drafted to pilot the experimental vehicle.
 March 12, 1928, was selected as the date for the car's first trial run, applying only two rockets, which were to be ignited by conventional string fuses, for low-speed testing.

 The group went to an Opel race car, “RAK 1.”
 The RAK 1 demonstrator was stripped of its engine and radiator to reduce weight.
 To help keep the car's wheels on the ground at expected high speeds, the group attached behind each front wheel a small, wing-like stub, set at a negative angle of attack.
-For propulsion, they elected to use 12 black-powder rockets, mounted in four rows of three rockets each and ignited electrically.
+For propulsion, they elected to use 12 black-powder rockets, mounted in four rows of three rockets each that were ignited electrically.
 The propellant, similar to gunpowder, burned in a subsonic deflagration wave and not in a supersonic detonation wave.
 A demonstration for the press on April 11, 1928, in Rüsselsheim was arranged: Opel engineer and race driver Kurt C. Volkhart developed and tested the Opel-RAK 1, a converted racing car equipped with Sander rockets instead of an internal combustion engine, was the first rocket powered automobile.
 During the April 1928 experimentations RAK 1 reached, piloted by Volkhart, the symbolic speed of 100 km/h in just eight seconds.